Kyle Chapman (New Zealand activist): COVID-19 pandemic

-On the 20th of August 2021, Chapman and two other individuals appeared in the Christchurch District Court after they broke COVID-19 lockdown restrictions to protest those restrictions the day before in Christchurch.
+On 20 August 2021, Chapman and two other individuals appeared in the Christchurch District Court after they broke COVID-19 lockdown restrictions to protest those restrictions the day before in Christchurch.
 The three individuals were remanded in custody on charges of failing to comply with restrictions under the COVID-19 Public Health Response Act 2020.

+2023: Plots against Pride event and arrest

+Chapman was involved in 'Room 102', also called the 'Robert Grey Life Centre', a Christchurch-based group of conspiracy theorists and extremists.
+The group targeted an event where drag queens read stories to children.
+Ultimately 50 people protested the event, with an equal number of counter-protestors.
+Chapman has used group's headquarters to hold survivalist workshops and martial art sessions.

+On 20 February 2024, Chapman was sentenced to six months' community detention and six months of supervision after he pleaded guilty to unlawful possession of a Norinco semi-automatic rifle.
+This was one of the semi-automatic weapons banned following the Christchurch mosque shootings.
+He also pleaded guilty to possession of ammunition and parts for a rifle.

+Court documents showed that Chapman had recently met with ex-marines and soldiers in the United States and that he had formed a new survivalist group in North Canterbury.

 Organisations

 National Front

 Chapman is a former leader of the New Zealand National Front, leading the organisation from 1997 to 2005.
-In 2005, he resigned his role as the leader of the National Front.
+In 2005, he resigned from his role as the leader of the National Front.
 He said in interviews that his children were being shunned at school due to his activities.
-He also cited the harassment by left wing anti-NZNF groups as a factor in his departure.
+He also cited the harassment by left-wing anti-NZNF groups as a factor in his departure.